Three Candidates For PM In Denmark, And One Wild Card - UrduPoint

 Three Candidates For PM In Denmark, And One Wild Card

-Copenhagen, (UrduPoint / Pakistan Point News - 30th Oct, 2022 ) :Facing off with incumbent Social Democratic Prime Minister Mette Frederiksen, the right and far-right opposition are mainly lining up behind two candidates to form the next government after the November 1 election.
+Copenhagen, Nov 1 (UrduPoint / Pakistan Point News - 1st Nov, 2022 ) :Facing off with incumbent Social Democratic Prime Minister Mette Frederiksen, the right and far-right opposition are mainly lining up behind two candidates to form the next government after Tuesday's election.

-The liberal Jakob Ellemann-Jensen and the conservative Soren Pape Poulsen are in the running to take her place, but a third man could also end up being a key player: the centrist and former Prime Minister Lars Lokke Rasmussen.
+The liberal Jakob Ellemann-Jensen and the conservative Soren Pape Poulsen are in the running to take her place, but a third man could also end up being a key player: the centrist and former premier Lars Lokke Rasmussen.

-- Mette Frederiksen: the new anti-immigration left - At 44, the current head of government has embodied the new face of the centre-left Social Democrat, which has embraced ever stricter migration policies in the name of defending the welfare state.
+- Mette Frederiksen: the new anti-immigration left - At 44, the current head of government has embodied the new face of the centre-left Social Democrats, which have embraced ever stricter migration policies in the name of defending the welfare state.

 The daughter of a typographer, she has been a member of parliament since she was 24 in 2001.

-Frederiksen, who is a mother of two children, is intent on remaining at her post, and a recent poll suggested that 58 percent of Danes think she is the best suited to lead the country.
+Frederiksen, who is a mother of two, is intent on remaining in her post, and a recent poll suggested that 58 percent of Danes think she is the best suited to lead the country.

 She became prime minister herself after the 2019 elections and has since led an all-Social Democrat minority government.